Aryank728/Aryank728/README.md

 <br clear="both">

 <h2 align="left">Hi 👋!
-My name is Aryan Kumar and I'm a IT Graduate, from Bengal Institute of Technology</h2>
+My name is Aryan Kumar and I'm a IT Graduate from Bengal Institute of Technology</h2>

 ###